ksnip/ksnip/README.md

 The exe file with all required dependencies comes in a zipped package, which just need to be unzipped with your favorite zip tool.
 Ksnip can then be started by just double clicking ksnip.exe.

-### APP (MacOS)
+### APP (macOS)
 The app file comes in a dmg package which needs to be opened and the ksnip.app file needs to be dragged and dropped into the Application folder.
 After that the application can be started by double clicking ksnip.app

 # Dependencies
 ksnip depends on [kImageAnnotator](https://github.com/ksnip/kImageAnnotator) and [kColoPicker](https://github.com/DamirPorobic/kColorPicker) which needs to be installed before building ksnip from source.
-Install instructions can be found on the github pages.
+Install instructions can be found on the Github pages.

 # Building from source
 1. Get latest release from GitHub by cloning the repo: